IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

   * TalkTask will need to log user information, including login information, and previous tasks.
 I really enjoyed CS 340: Introduction to Databases, and I feel that I can create a database that can manage user data in a secure and efficient manner.
 * Raymond Cen (Back-End Developer)
   * Responsible for the use of the WebSpeechAPI and the communcation between frontend and backend.This role is needed because the use of voice input using WebSpeechAPI is a main component of this project.
 As well as communication between the frontend and backend.
 I am best suited for this because I have experience in working with APIs in a web project and designing a communucation pipeline between a frontend file and backend file.
-* Bailey Budlong (UI/UX Designer)
-  * Responsible for overall UI design, and assisting front end developers.
-This role is important for having a cohesive, good looking and functioning UI, which can make or break whether users decided to user our application over competitors.
-Additonally, I will be responsible for generating or aquiring any unique visual assets we will need for our application such as logos.
-I am suited to the role as I am very passionate and invested in UI/UX design, I often find myself in team projects, responsible for how the project appears visually.
-And frankly, being a mechanical engineering major, my other team members are better suited and more adept at implementing the designs than I. Also, I have experience working with photo and vector graphics software, which I imagine will come in handy.
 * Jordan L Cowan (Front-End Developer)
   * It will be very important for the website to look good, work great, and have easy use not only for everyday users but also for those who need proper accessibility in their apps.
 I am very particular with most styling placing me as a good fit for this section and for creating the accessibility I have grown up having to help with accessibility for family members helping me know the importance of having great accessibility within apps.